Image credit www.chortle.com

-I went to the tourist district on Kao San Road in Bangkok and went to a typical Thai massage shop.
+I was in the tourist district on Kao San Road in Bangkok and went to a typical Thai massage shop.
 Many floor mats were lined up in a big room with many sessions going on simultaneously.
-I ended up with a male therapist.
+I was assigned a male therapist.

 The first thing he did was turn on a fan that blew cold air on me in a room that was already air conditioned to arctic temperatures.
 When I told him that the fan made me cold, he insisted that he needed it since he felt hot.

 A few minutes after he started my Thai Massage he got up and started to prepare a pot of tea.
 When he was done he came back to me and continued the massage without any explanation.

 A few minutes later another client was done with his session.
 Apparently my therapist was the main cashier since he got up and collected the money from him.
 Again he returned without offering any explanation and kept working on me.

 At this point I felt like getting up and walking out.
 But I decided to stay just to see how far this could go.
 And incredibly enough the fellow kept stopping my massage every time someone needed to pay for their session.